In this section:

 More information about claiming Returned Goods Relief is available in Notice 236 and Notice 3.

 If the vehicle is registered outside the EU in the name of a non EU resident (if the vehicle is not registered outside the EU it must be owned by a non EU resident) and you're bringing it into the UK temporarily for your own private use, you can claim duty and VAT relief - as long as you don't sell, lend or hire the vehicle out anywhere in the EU, and provided you re-export the vehicle from the EU within 6 months.
-You will not be required to notify the vehicle arrival in the NOVA system.
 The 6 month time limit can be extended if you are a student or someone undertaking an assignment of a specific duration.

 Although you don't need to make any formal customs declaration to claim VAT relief on a temporary importation, you can complete a notification form C110 which will help you identify for customs purposes that you are claiming relief in the event the vehicle is stopped for verification checks.
 If Police vehicles checks are subsequently carried out, use of the C110 may also help to avoid the vehicle being unnecessarily detained.
 Complete the C110 in duplicate, send 1 copy to the address on the form and keep the other copy with the vehicle whilst it is used within the UK.
 When you take the vehicle back out of the UK, enter the date of re-export on the second copy and send it to the address on the form.